INTRO OFFER: Earn an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year) - worth up to $300 cash back!

 After the first year or $20,000 spent you get:

-Chase has also packed in a lengthy 15 month 0% introductory APR period on purchases (the ongoing purchase APR is 15.24% - 23.99% Variable).
+Chase has also packed in a lengthy 15 month 0% introductory APR period on purchases and balance transfers (the ongoing APR is 20.49% - 29.24% Variable).

 Although commonly regarded as a cashback rewards card, it’s clear that this is also an excellent card for racking up travel rewards and taking advantage of the 15 month long intro APR on large purchases.